AMSC22-23/FFT-Carra-Ferrario-Gentile/zazam/README.md

 # Zazam

 Zazam is a simple music detection library built in C++, based on FFFT library.
-Together, they constitute my proposal for the final project of "Advanced Methods for Scientifing Computing" course at PoliMi for the a.y.
-23/24.

 ## Required software
 This library depends on two libraries: `ffft` and `PortAudio`.